pytask-dev/pytask-parallel/docs/source/custom_executors.md

 like.
 Possible values are `WorkerType.PROCESSES` (default) or `WorkerType.THREADS`.

-The `remote` keyword signals pytask that tasks are executed in remote workers without access to the local filesytem. pytask will then automatically sync local files to the workers.
-By default, pytask assumes workers have access to the local filesytem.
+The `remote` keyword signals pytask that tasks are executed in remote workers without access to the local filesystem. pytask will then automatically sync local files to the workers.
+By default, pytask assumes workers have access to the local filesystem.

 Now, build the project with your custom backend.